MicrosoftDocs/dataexplorer-docs/data-explorer/apache-log4j2-connector.md

 1. In the query tab of the [web UI](https://dataexplorer.azure.com/), connect to your cluster.
 For more information on how to connect, see [Add clusters](web-query-data.md#add-clusters).
 1. Browse to the database in which you want to ingest data.
-1. Run the following management command.
+1. Run the following management command, replacing the placeholder *DatabaseName* and application ID value with the values saved in the previous section.
 This command grants the app a [database ingestor](kusto/management/access-control/role-based-access-control.md) role.
 For more information, see [Manage permissions with management commands](manage-database-permissions.md#manage-permissions-with-management-commands).

-    * Enter the name of your database instead of the placeholder *DatabaseName*.
-    * Use the application ID that was saved in a previous step instead of the placeholder application ID *12345-abcd-12a3-b123-ccdd12345a1b*.

     ```kusto
     .add database DatabaseName ingestors ('aadapp=12345-abcd-12a3-b123-ccdd12345a1b') 'Azure Data Explorer App Registration'